rob10campbell/PRoPS-colloids_setup/00-Hardware.md

 This is a guide to choosing a computer for research simulating colloids with [HOOMD-blue] in the [PRoPS Group].

+[Last Update: August 2021]

-This guide was compiled by Rob Campbell and was last updated in August 2021.
+This guide was compiled by Rob Campbell.

 [HOOMD-blue]: http://glotzerlab.engin.umich.edu/hoomd-blue/
 [PRoPS Group]: https://web.northeastern.edu/complexfluids/